roman-milk/roman-milk.github.io/jessicas-change-management.md

  "Yeah, everything's fine!"
 He told Justin instead.
 "Miss Addams just dropped the sharpie, you know."

  For a moment, everything was silent.
 No one said a word.
 I almost heard my heart pounding in my chest.
 Obviously, the interns were thinking about D-Rod's reply.
 The slap had sounded like anything but a pen hitting the ground.
 I prayed for them to buy the lie.
-Report_Story #3